 Instructions

-- Bring to a boil over medium-high heat; then cover, reduce heat to medium low, and simmer for about 10 to 12 minutes (or until pasta is cooked).
-Remove bay leaf and adjust the salt and pepper if necessary.
-Serve hot, sprinkled with chopped cilantro/parsley (if desired) and accompanied by bread.
+- Simmer: Bring to a boil over medium-high heat; then cover, reduce heat to medium-low, and simmer for about 10 to 12 minutes (or until pasta is cooked).
+Remove the bay leaf and adjust the salt and pepper if necessary.
+Serve hot, sprinkled with chopped cilantro/parsley, and serve with bread.
 Enjoy!

 Recipe Notes